Lititz, Pennsylvania: Demographics

 There were 3,732 households, out of which 29.1% had children under the age of 18 living with them, 52.9% were married couples living together, 8.5% had a female householder with no husband present, and 35.5% were non-families.
 31.0% of all households were made up of individuals, and 15.8% had someone living alone who was 65 years of age or older.
 The average household size was 2.32 and the average family size was 2.91.

-In the borough the population was spread out, with 23.0% under the age of 18, 6.1% from 18 to 24, 28.8% from 25 to 44, 20.9% from 45 to 64, and 21.2% who were 65 years of age or older.
+In Lititz, the population was spread out, with 23.0% under the age of 18, 6.1% from 18 to 24, 28.8% from 25 to 44, 20.9% from 45 to 64, and 21.2% who were 65 years of age or older.
 The median age was 40 years.
 For every 100 females, there were 86.4 males.
 For every 100 females age 18 and over, there were 82.2 males.

 The median income for a household in the borough was $40,417, and the median income for a family was $52,028.
 Males had a median income of $36,126 versus $25,997 for females.
 The per capita income for the borough was $20,601.
 About 2.6% of families and 4.1% of the population were below the poverty line, including 3.9% of those under age 18 and 8.7% of those age 65 or over.

 Economy

 Lititz-based Woodstream manufactures mousetraps under the Victor brand name.
 Mousetraps have been produced in Lititz since 1899.

+Sensenich Propeller, founded in 1932, is one of aviation's oldest continuously manufacturing propeller companies, specializing in propellers for light aircraft, unmanned aerial vehicles, and airboats.
+The company is particularly known for its wood props, but also has produced fixed-pitch metal props since 1948, and in recent years expanded to adjustable-pitch carbon-fiber composite propellers.
+Throughout the mid-20th century, Sensenich wood props were available on nearly all 1-seat and 2-seat U.S.-made aircraft, many of which still operate today.
+Wood prop manufacturing is now handled in their Florida-based facility.

 Rock Lititz, a company specializing in rock concert production, is headquartered and has a show production stage in Lititz.
-The facility attracts international artists and supports music production suppliers in the area.
+The facility attracts international artists like Beyoncé, BTS and Justin Bieber, to local stars Taylor Swift and Sabrina Carpenter, and supports music production suppliers in the area.